 So here we are, a full month into 2016 and life as we know it keeps flying by.
 One thing I'm trying to do this year is take time at the end of each month to reflect on the last thirty-some days.
-I don't know about you, but I'm often running from one event to the next, and let me tell you, it can be mind-numbing.
+I don't know about you, but I'm often running from one event to the next and it can be mind-numbing.
 So bear with me as this monthly diary is my way of putting it all down on paper.

 One of my favorite January moments was a day with my dad.
 He lives about two hours from me on a lake in northern Minnesota, so it's always a blast when we get together.
 He's big into classic rock so we watched "The Last Waltz" and listened to "Take it Easy" about half a dozen times.
 I listened with jealously as he told me about the time he and my mom saw the Eagles from the 8th row.
 One of the earliest memories I have is decorating the Christmas tree while my parents were losing their minds over the Eagles "Hell Freezes Over" tour on TV.
 I think that's why I love the Eagles so much. #Nostalgia.

 My birthday happens to be in January, so that along with all the family time definitely made it a month filled with love.
-When it comes to birthdays, I've always been an experience-over-presents type of person.
+When it comes to birthdays, I've never been a big presents person.
 I rather do something than get something.
 Going to dinner, a concert, walking the streets of Minneapolis in the middle of a blizzard, I don't care as long as I'm with my people.

 This year some of my closest/oldest/dearest friends and I spent the night sipping lattes and champagne (two of my favorite things).

-We ate at the Copper Hen (pictured) which is one of my absolute favorite places in Minneapolis.
-If I had a dollar for every time I randomly stopped in for a vanilla latte and a cookie the size of my face, well, I'd have about twelve dollars.
+We ate at the Copper Hen which is one of my absolute favorite places in Minneapolis.
+If I had a dollar for every time I randomly stopped in for a vanilla latte and a cookie the size of my face I'd have like twelve dollars.
 We popped a bottle of champagne and shared entrées and ate cupcakes and blew out candles.
 We went next door to Icehouse MPLS for continued drinks and live music.
 Fellow Minneapolis blogger, Monica Outcalt, was dropping her first EP (how cool is that sentence?) and I was dying to check her out.
 WOW, you guys.
-Her original songs were so honest and her spirit, so so sweet.
+Her spirit was so, so sweet.
 Her music is like a breath of fresh air, not to mention she covered Beyonce AND Kanye so yea, she's good.